-- 1. Approve February 20, 2020 Draft Community Advisory Committee Meeting Minutes (Action) - pg.
+- 1. Approve March 5, 2020 SCPA Board of Directors Draft Meeting Minutes (Action) pg.
 5 - 2.
-Recommend that the Board Adopt a New Commercial Electric Vehicle Rate Structure & Rates for the Remainder of the 2019/2020 Fiscal Year (Action) - pg.
-9
+Adopt a New Commercial Electric Vehicle Rate Structure and Rates for the Remainder of the 2019/2020 Fiscal Year (Action) pg.
+11 - 3.
+Approve and Delegate Authority to the CEO to Execute Second Amendment to Contract with TLCD Architecture (Action) pg.
+19

-3. Recommend that the Board Approve and Delegate Authority to the CEO to Execute Second Amendment to Contract with TLCD Architecture (Action) - pg.
-17
+4. Approve and Delegate Authority to the CEO to Negotiate, Execute, and Amend a Professional Services Agreement for the Advanced Energy Build Program with TRC Engineers, Inc. (Action) - pg.
+27